Brick police honor officer sean flynn as he retires after 22 years of service

 Before joining the Brick Township Police Department, Flynn served in the U.S. Army’s 82nd Airborne Division based at Fort Bragg, North Carolina.

-Brick police honor officer sean flynn as he retires after 22 years of service - photo authorized for use by and/or licensed by shore news network
+Photo: brick police honor officer sean flynn as he retires after 22 years of service

 Colleagues described him as a dependable and highly respected officer whose professionalism and commitment set an example for younger members of the force.